-The short stature homeobox gene, Shox2, is expressed in the proximal limb bud and deletion of Shox2 causes a failure of stylopodal element (e.g. femur in the hindlimb) formation.
-The absence of femur shares phenotypic similarities with the defects observed in the Tbx4 mutants we report here although girdle elements, which are absent in the Tbx4 mutant, are spared in the Shox2 null (Cobb et al. 2006, Yu et al. 2007).
-We observe downregulation of Shox2 in the Tbx4 mutant at E10.5 (Supp.
-Fig.4G,H) consistent with Shox2 being a target of Tbx4 (Glaser et al. 2014) and that this may contribute to the absence of femur in the Tbx4 mutant.
-Interestingly, however, by E11.5 the proximal domain of Shox2 is established in the Tbx4 mutant (Supp.
-Fig.4I,J), therefore although Tbx4 is required to establish the initial domain of Shox2 at the correct time, Tbx4 is not essential to establish and maintain Shox2 expression at later time points.
-Conditional deletion of Fgf8 in the AER generates proximally biased hindlimb skeletal abnormalities.
-A model to explain these defects proposes that in the absence of AER-FGF signalling a smaller limb bud emerges but precursors of the proximal segment are more severely affected due to increased apoptosis in the proximal region (Lewandoski et al. 2000, Mariani et al. 2008, Sun et al. 2002).
-We compared Fgf8 expression, the earliest and predominant FGF expressed in the AER (Mariani et al. 2008), in control hindlimb buds and after Tbx4 conditional deletion (Fig.4G-L).
-Expression of Fgf8 is initiated at the same stage (E10) in the control and Tbx4 mutant embryos (Fig.4G,H), however the Fgf8 expression domain is restricted to the posterior AER in the mutant.
-The posterior restriction in the mutant hindlimb is still evident at E10.5 but by E11.5 the domain of Fgf8 extends to encapsulate the distal extreme of the Tbx4 mutant hindlimb, which is narrower than the control hindlimb.
+Conditional deletion of Fgf8 in the apical ectodermal ridge (AER) generates proximally biased hindlimb skeletal abnormalities.
+A model to explain these defects proposes that in the absence of FGF signalling in the AER a smaller limb bud emerges but precursors of the proximal segment are more severely affected owing to increased apoptosis in the proximal region (Lewandoski et al., 2000; Mariani et al., 2008; Sun et al., 2002).
+We compared expression of Fgf8, the earliest and predominant FGF expressed in the AER (Mariani et al., 2008), in control hindlimb buds and after Tbx4 conditional deletion (Fig. 4G-L).
+Expression of Fgf8 was initiated at the same stage (E10) in the control and Tbx4 mutant embryos (Fig. 4G,H); however, the Fgf8 expression domain was restricted to the posterior AER in the mutant.
+The posterior restriction in the mutant hindlimb was still evident at E10.5, but by E11.5 the domain of Fgf8 had extended to encapsulate the distal extreme of the Tbx4 mutant hindlimb, which is narrower than the control hindlimb.
 Therefore, an Fgf8-expressing AER forms in the Tbx4 mutant hindlimb despite being initially posteriorly restricted.

-To determine whether the alteration in Fgf8 expression domain can lead to regionally restricted cell death, as has been suggested previously, we examined cell death directly using whole mount lysotracker red staining and compared control and conditional mutant hindlimbs over a time-course from E10.5-12.5 (Fig.4M-R).
-The number of cells undergoing cell death detected by lysotracker red are qualitatively comparable between control and Tbx4 mutant hindlimbs.
-Elevated levels of lysotracker red staining, as an indicator of cell death, are not observed in the proximal regions of mutant limb buds that could account for the absence of proximal structures.
+To determine whether the alteration in the Fgf8 expression domain can lead to regionally restricted cell death, as has been suggested previously, we examined cell death directly using wholemount LysoTracker Red staining and compared control and conditional mutant hindlimbs over a time course from E10.5 to E12.5 (Fig. 4M-R).
+The number of cells undergoing cell death detected by LysoTracker Red were qualitatively comparable between control and Tbx4 mutant hindlimbs.
+Elevated levels of LysoTracker Red staining, as an indicator of cell death, which could account for the absence of proximal structures, were not observed in the proximal regions of mutant limb buds.

-Taken together, these results show that neither failure of specification of the proximal segment nor loss of AER-FGF expression and resulting increased cell death can explain the proximal bias of the skeletal phenotype.
-The initial posterior restriction of Fgf8 expression in the AER seen in the hindlimb bud at E10-10.5 is, in essence, equivalent to removing the anterior AER.
-In the chick, following removal of the anterior AER digit 1 fails to develop and frequently the radius is absent but posterior and more proximal structures are unaffected (Todt and Fallon 1987).
-Therefore, the initial disruption of anterior AER Fgf8 expression in the Tbx4 mutant hindlimbs can account for the absence digits observed but does not explain the proximal defects.
+Taken together, these results show that neither failure of specification of the proximal segment nor loss of AER FGF expression and resulting increased cell death can explain the proximal bias of the skeletal phenotype.
+The initial posterior restriction of Fgf8 expression in the AER seen in the hindlimb bud at E10-E10.5 is, in essence, equivalent to removing the anterior AER.
+In the chick, following removal of the anterior AER digit 1 fails to develop and frequently the radius is absent but posterior and more proximal structures are unaffected (Todt and Fallon, 1987).
+Therefore, the initial disruption of anterior AER Fgf8 expression in the Tbx4 mutant hindlimbs could account for the absence digits observed but does not explain the proximal defects.